-FIELDS 241/242/245: MULTI-SUBJECT: SECONDARY TEACHERS (GRADE 7-GRADE 12) ASSESSMENT FRAMEWORK
+FIELDS 211/212/245: MULTI-SUBJECT: TEACHERS OF EARLY CHILDHOOD (BIRTH-GRADE 2) ASSESSMENT FRAMEWORK

-- f. analyzes how the roles and contributions of individuals and groups helped shape U.S. social, political, economic, cultural, and religious life - 2.2 Understand geographic concepts and phenomena and analyze the interrelationships of geography, society, and culture in the development of New York State, the United States, and the world.
+- b. analyzes the social effects of major developments in human history (e.g., the agricultural revolution, the scientific revolution, the industrial revolution, the information revolution) - understands major political, social, economic, and geographic characteristics of ancient civilizations and the connections and interactions between these civilizations - examines reasons for organizing periods of history in different ways and compares alternative interpretations of key events and issues in New York State, United States, and world history - e. analyzes the effects of European contact with indigenous cultures and the effects of European settlement on New York State and the Northeast - f. analyzes how the roles and contributions of individuals and groups helped shape United States social, political, economic, cultural, and religious life - 2.2 Understand geographic concepts and phenomena and analyze the interrelationships of geography, society, and culture in the development of New York State, the United States, and the world.

-- a. defines important geographic terms and concepts (e.g., habitat, resource, cultural diffusion, ecology) and uses them to analyze various geographic issues, problems, and phenomena - b. demonstrates an understanding of the six essential elements of geography: the world in spatial terms, places and regions, physical settings, human systems, environment and society, and the use of geography - c. recognizes physical characteristics of the earth's surface and the continual reshaping of it by physical processes (e.g., how weather, climate, and the water cycle influence different regions) - d. analyzes the development and interaction of social, political, cultural, and religious systems in different regions of New York State, the United States, and the world - e. examines ways in which economic, environmental, and cultural factors influence demographic change and interprets geographic relationships, such as population density and spatial distribution patterns - f. analyzes the impact of human activity on the physical environment (e.g., industrial development, population growth, deforestation)
+- defines important geographic terms and concepts (e.g., habitat, resource, cultural diffusion, ecology) and uses them to analyze various geographic issues, problems, and phenomena - b. demonstrates an understanding of the six essential elements of geography: the world in spatial terms, places and regions, physical settings, human systems, environment and society, and the use of geography - c. recognizes physical characteristics of the Earth's surface and the continual reshaping of it by physical processes (e.g., how weather, climate, and the water cycle influence different regions) - d. analyzes the development and interaction of social, political, cultural, and religious systems in different regions of New York State, the United States, and the world - e. examines ways in which economic, environmental, and cultural factors influence demographic change and interprets geographic relationships, such as population density and spatial distribution patterns - f. analyzes the impact of human activity on the physical environment (e.g., industrial development, population growth, deforestation)